Business Ideas are not Random

 - November 25, 2018

-See there are lots of ideas around.
-Some are a bit wild or different and it’s clear there would be some risk involved to make them happen.
-Other ideas are a bit too ordinary with the biggest risk that it has been done the same average way for far too long.
+There are lots of ideas around, in the most ordinary things.
+Some business ideas are a bit wild or different and they could be risky ventures.
+Other ideas may be comparatively tame because things have been done the same average way far too long.